Meltcus/Medical-Image-Segmentation-using-Deep-Learning/README.md

 ## Overview

-By implementing and comparing different deep learning architectures such as U-Net, U-Net++ with attention mechanisms, EfficientNet, and SegFormer, this project aims to determine the most effective approach for tissue segmentation in preview images, addressing challenges like complex tissue structures, varying image quality, and class imbalance.
+By implementing and comparing different deep learning architectures such as U-Net, U-Net++ with attention mechanisms, and incorporating encoders like EfficientNet, this project aims to determine the most effective approach for tissue segmentation in preview images, addressing challenges like complex tissue structures, varying image quality, and class imbalance.

 ## Implementation Details

 This builds upon advanced deep learning techniques for medical image segmentation, involving:

 - **Data Preprocessing and Augmentation**: Normalization, resizing, and various augmentation techniques to enhance model robustness.
-- **Deep Learning Models**: Implementing and training architectures like U-Net, U-Net++ with SCSE attention, EfficientNet, and SegFormer.
+- **Deep Learning Models**: Implementing and training architectures like U-Net, U-Net++ with SCSE attention, as well as utilizing EfficientNet encoders.
 - **Transfer Learning**: Utilizing pre-trained encoders to improve feature extraction.
 - **Loss Functions and Metrics**: Employing Dice Loss for optimization and Intersection over Union (IoU) for evaluation.
 - **Comparison and Evaluation**: Assessing model performance to identify the most effective architecture.